-If you use your radio for both conventional and trunked applications, you have to strap your encryption keys for trunking on a per-talkgroup or announcement-group basis.
-In addition, you may strap a different key to other features, such as dynamic regrouping, failsoft, or emergency talkgroup.
+If the radio is used for both conventional and trunked

+applications, strap the encryption

+keys for trunking on a per-talkgroup or announcement-group basis.
+In addition, a different key can be strapped to other features, such as dynamic regrouping, failsoft, or emergency talkgroup.
 You can have operator-selectable key erasure.